HackYourFuture/Node.js/week2/MAKEME.md

 #### 3.1.2 Fetch it from our API

-1. Remove the response from the `POST` route from last week, we'll rewrite it later
-2. Inside of the the `POST` route, bring in `node-fetch` and pass the value of the API endpoint: `https://api.openweathermap.org/data/2.5/weather`.
-For it to work we first have to import the keys, like so:
+1. Inside the `POST` route, fetch data from the OpenWeatherMap API endpoint `https://api.openweathermap.org/data/2.5/weather` using the built-in fetch function:

 ```js
 import keys from "./sources/keys.js";